kaiko/zazler/README.md

 # Zazler

-Zazler is express middleware that turns MySQL/PostgreSQL or SQLite into RESTful API folloging your declarations what to expose.
+Stop writing customized APIs!
+Using SQL data structure and your declared rules, Zazler allows you to create APIs on the fly.

-You don't have to write customized API anymore.
-Using SQL datastructure and your declared rules APIs are created on the fly.
-No Object-relational mapping.
+Zazler is express middleware that turns MySQL/PostgreSQL or SQLite into RESTful API using your declarations for what to expose.
+No object-relational mapping required.

 ## When to use

-  * API from mobile apps and any other platform (SQL data is converted into JSON)
+  * When you need an API for mobile apps and any other platform (SQL data is converted into JSON)
-  * Share live data (html, xml, csv).
-Can be imprted into excel, for example.
+  * When you want to share live data (html, xml, csv) - importing into Excel, for example.

-## Fast setup, no coding
+## Fast set-up, no coding

-Zazler learns database schema and has already all kind of data output as json, xml, csv, html etc.
+Zazler learns database schema and already includes many types of data output such as json, xml, csv, html, and more.

-Only thing you have to do is tell which tables/fields can be accessed.
-You do this by declarative rules, not programming or writing SQL queries.
+All you have to do is tell Zazler which tables/fields can be accessed.
+You do this by creating declarative rules, not by programming or writing SQL queries.

 # Getting started

 ## "Hello world"

-To make API from table `hello`, you can do it like that:
+Here’s how you would make an API from the table `hello` using Zazler:

 ```javascript
 let express = require('express')();